harlantwood/Enlightened_Structure/Software_Zero/index.md

 Architectural Foundations
 -------------------------

-Building simple, stable, long-term foundations for a new generation of information topologies All of the technologies described rest on solid, distributed, ultra-scalable information foundations.
-Our data layer and our foundations are made to be shared with a rich ecosystem of current and forthcoming applications.
+All of the technologies described rest on simple, scalable, distributed foundations for a new generation of information topologies.
+The user-controlled data layer is intentionally sharable with the coming wave of user-centric applications within the personal cloud ecosystem.

 We Value
 --------